zoometh/Rdev/README.md

 ## 3D model management and viewers with open softwares

-Photogrammetric model of engraved rocks from the Mont Bego rock-art site (Alpes-Maritimes, France)
+Low-resolution photogrammetric model of engraved rocks from the Mont Bego rock-art site (Alpes-Maritimes, France)

 **Objectives**: